How to organize kitchen cabinets: 17 ways to instantly declutter your space

 Kitchen cabinet organization can feel like a mammoth task, but there are some clever tricks you can use to get yours sorted quickly and easily.
 Whether it's installing handy storage solutions, or using a system to make better use of the space you have, there are simple options for every type of cabinet space.

-Before you get started with your kitchen cabinet organization, it's worth noting that the whole process is much easier if you set about decluttering and cleaning your kitchen first.
-“You need to make a mess to clear a mess," says Rachel Burditt, who runs personal organization service The Declutter Darling.
+When it comes to organizing a kitchen: “You need to make a mess to clear a mess," says Rachel Burditt, who runs personal organization service The Declutter Darling.
 "But keeping the end goal in mind will help to motivate you.
 And once everything has its place, it will be so much easier for you to maintain."

 How to plan your kitchen cabinet overhaul

-- Decide how much time you have—you could spend a weekend sorting out all the cupboards at once, but one cupboard at a time might be a better idea.
+- Decide how much time you have: You could spend a weekend sorting out all the cupboards at once, but one cupboard at a time might be a better idea.
 Don't try to tackle the entire room if you only have two hours.

-How to organize kitchen cabinets: 13 simple ideas
+How to organize kitchen cabinets: 17 simple ideas

-1. Consider clear containers for bulk food items
+1. Consider clear containers for food storage

-This kitchen cabinet organization system does involve a fair of decanting and labeling to begin with, but it's well worth it for the end result – and maintaining it will become second nature over time.
+This kitchen cabinet organization system does involve a fair of decanting and labeling, to begin with, but it's well worth it for the end result – and maintaining it will become second nature over time.
 If you choose this system and have limited cupboard space, look for upright and straight-sided containers that will make the best use of every inch available.

-2. Try removable baskets for storing items together
+2. Try removable baskets for ease

-If you have the space in your cabinets, baskets that you can easily move around and take in and out can be a fantastic kitchen cabinet organization solution.
+If you have space in your cabinets, baskets that you can easily move around and take in and out can be a fantastic kitchen cabinet organization solution.
 Use them to group similar items together (be it kitchen towels, food, or extra cutlery), so that you can easily reach for what you need.

 If you have a cupboard where you need to store items of different heights (eg. cereal boxes and jars), consider splitting the vertical space as needed with shelf inserts.
 These are also useful for separating different sizes of plates, bowls, and glassware, and come in a variety of materials.

 - SONGMICS Cabinet Shelf Organizers, Set of 4 Kitchen Counter Shelves from Amazon for $30.99/£23.70 (opens in new tab)